xcp-ng/xcp-ng-org/docs/troubleshooting.md

 ## Log files

-Like in other linux/unix systems the logfiles are located in `/var/log`
+Like in other Linux/UNIX systems the log files are located in `/var/log`

 ### General log